 Please refer to the Graduate Program area of our home website for additional information and a list of frequently asked questions.

 The department normally only accepts PhD applications for the fall semester, unless you have funding since all our funding is given out for the fall/spring at the beginning of the academic year.
 Please contact firstname.lastname@example.org about applying for PhD during a spring semester.
 Masters applications are accepted for fall and spring.
-We will begin reviewing PhD applications on a rolling basis with applications received by the early deadline.

-Application Fee Waived for All Domestic PhD Applicants
+Application Fee Waived for All Domestic PhD Applicants who apply by December 1st!

 DEADLINES FOR DOMESTIC APPLICANTS: